Topics on this page

 Document exploit protection uses heuristic detection and the Advanced Threat Scan Engine (ATSE) to analyze files on the protected computer and determine whether they are suspicious.

-If a file is identified as malware on the Events & Reports > Events > Anti-Malware Events > Identified Files page but you know it's not malware, you can add it to the Document Exploit Protection Rule Exceptions list on the Anti-Malware > Advanced tab of the Computer or Policy editor.
-To allow the file, right-click it, select Allow, and follow the steps in the wizard that appears.
+If a file is identified as malware on the Events & Reports > Events > Anti-Malware Events > Identified Files page, but you know it is not malware, you can add it to the Document Exploit Protection Rule Exceptions list on the Anti-Malware > Advanced tab of the Computer or Policy editor.
+To allow the file, right-click it, select Allow, and follow the steps in the series of dialogs that appear.

 Enable Windows AMSI protection (real-time scans only)